-- AFROTC scholarships do not cover housing, parking, or meal plans. - All high school scholarship recipients are authorized to have their travel expenses covered from their home to the Air Force ROTC detachment's college where the student enrolls. - Three-year scholarship recipients will not begin to receive scholarship stipends or have their tuition and fees payments covered until the beginning of their sophomore year.
+- AFROTC scholarships do not cover parking or meal plans. - All high school scholarship recipients are authorized to have their travel expenses covered from their home to the Air Force ROTC detachment's college where the student enrolls.

 In-College Scholarship Program (ICSP)